2 - 12 pax

 The most widely recommended and best season for this trek falls during the autumn months (Sep – Nov) and spring (March-May).
 The Annapurna Conservation Area is the largest conserved area in Nepal and it is rich with the bountiful ecosystem.
 Moreover, lust forest and rhododendron dominate the view during peak seasons and is an explorer’s paradise.

 This is a much quieter trek in the region and allows an ample amount of time for solitude and reflection.
 Furthermore, staying in little traditional tea houses the worries and stresses of the city vanish as one stands in front of the mighty Himalayas.
 The region is full of various ethnicities such as the Gurung, the Thakali who live in perfect harmony in the lap of the mountains.

 The forest and mountains hold a great spiritual significance for the people of the Himalayan region and the projection reflects in many rituals and traditions.
 Colorful folks, the residents of this area are cheerful and happy to spot a usual traveler or two.

 Remember Himalayan Summit Treks and Expedition for your next travel needs.
-Our experienced guides are not only medically trained for first aid but also have an in-depth knowledge of the cultures and the traditions of the routes.
+Our experienced guides are medically trained for first aid.
+Also, they have an in-depth knowledge of the cultures and the traditions of the routes.
 It is our privilege to host and serve travelers from all over the world.